In This Article

 Anxiety Causes Weight Loss

 Forty million American adults are affected by anxiety (3).
 And anxiety can also be triggered by chronic stress.
-The stress hormones, adrenaline and cortisol, get triggered when you are super anxious, thereby opening the gateway for more stress.
+The hormonal imbalance (caused by stress, adrenaline, and cortisol) gets triggered when you are super anxious, thereby opening the gateway for more stress.

 If you have ever paced up and down, felt a dull pain in your chest, bitten your nails without even realizing it, or got up in the middle of the night drenched in sweat, you know what I am talking about.